AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/seoCheck/links.rst

 Links
 =====================

 The links tab is where you manage links to other calculators, based on keywords in your calculator text.
-The golder rule to remember is to **only include a link once** to each calculator.
+The golden rule to remember is to **only include a link once** to each calculator.

 .. _linksTabExample:
 .. figure:: links-eg.png